4.2 Defining Transients

 These arguments can optionally be followed by keyword-value pairs.
 Each key has to be a keyword symbol, either :class or a keyword argument supported by the constructor of that class.
 The transient-prefix class is used if the class is not specified explicitly.

-GROUPs add key bindings for infix and suffix commands and specify how these bindings are presented in the popup buffer.
+GROUPs add key bindings for infix and suffix commands and specify how these bindings are presented in the menu buffer.
 At least one GROUP has to be specified.
 See Binding Suffix and Infix Commands.

 The BODY is optional.
 If it is omitted, then ARGLIST is ignored and the function definition becomes: